vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 While patching strategies are something that organizations must develop for themselves, you might consider the severity of the vulnerabilities, along with the time it takes to apply the updates, when deciding what to do first.
 For example, if you have a substantial fleet of ESX hosts it may be more beneficial to declare an emergency change and update vCenter first, so that you can then patch clusters of hosts in parallel without interruption.
 Conversely, if you won't be able to restart vCenter to update until the weekend, make progress now by beginning the ESX host updates, since they are compatible with the downlevel vCenter.
 Just confirm that the host patching processes are completed or stopped before you patch and restart vCenter.

-ESX Live Patch and vCenter Quick Patch also affect the decisionmaking process.
+ESX Live Patch and vCenter Quick Patch also affect the decision-making process.
 In this case, Quick Patch is not available for these vCenter updates, meaning that you will have to use either the traditional vCenter patching method, or the Reduced Downtime Upgrade (RDU) method if you have that configured.
 However, these updates are compatible with ESX Live Patch, which may make updating ESX several orders of magnitude faster, and might be something you can do first or in parallel while you secure a maintenance window.

 ### 40. Are these issues ones that were found by AI?